-PayPal has become the ubiquitous payment portal for many online businesses due to the simple reason that it’s so easy to use.
-PayPal has made integration into payment gateways simple for major e-commerce platforms, often requiring little more than a couple of clicks and an email address – often the most complex part of setting up PayPal processing is copying and pasting a supplied API key to get started.
+PayPal has become the ubiquitous payment portal for many online businesses for one simple reason: It’s so easy to use.
+PayPal has made integration into payment gateways simple for major e-commerce platforms, requiring little more than a couple of clicks and an email address; often the most complex part of setting up PayPal processing is copying and pasting a supplied API key to get started.

-There are no monthly fees for the small business product, Web Payments Standard, with transaction fees of 1.9% to 3.4%, depending on sales volume.
+There are no monthly fees for the small business product, Web Payments Standard, with transaction fees depending on sales volume.
 Although many shopping carts are built to accommodate PayPal from scratch, it can even be used as a standalone service for taking individual payments from clients, just by pasting a payment button code into an email.
 Subscription payments are also available by default.

 PayPal also offers additional features to grow into, such as taking in-store payments through a card reader.
 With no hidden costs or monthly charges, PayPal is one of the most accessible options for startups and small businesses.

 Authorize.net has a couple of different platforms on offer.
-The All-in-One option allows for credit card processing without a merchant account, and comes with a monthly charge of $25, with transaction fees starting at a competitive 2.9%.
+The All-in-One option allows for credit card processing without a merchant account, and comes with a monthly charge and competitive processing fees.

 However, Authorize.net is perhaps more famous for its merchant account gateway, and while that option retains the monthly fee, transaction fees are reduced in a big way if you go this route.
 Note that once you sign up for a merchant account you will be charged for it – whether you are actively using it or not.

-There are additional tools offered by Authorize.net, some of which are included by default, and some which will incur additional costs.
-Fraud screening tools are included as standard, as is the ability to dynamically change and adjust subscription billing.
+There are additional tools offered by Authorize.net, some of which are included by default, and some that incur additional costs.
+Advanced fraud screening tools are standard and include 13 configurable fraud filters relating to IP, transactions, shipping and also velocity.
+The latter limits the number of transactions allowed per day or hour to stamp out high-volume fraud.
+Useful if you’re a large concern no doubt, as is the ability to dynamically change and adjust subscription billing.